jseb223/rrg/basemap/readme.md

 UKY - GEO 409 <br/>
 I selected Double Arch for my mapping project.
 The trek to Double Arch is a moderately difficult 2.5 mile hike.
 Once I parked at the end of Tunnel Ridge Road, I embarked on the hike.
 The beginning is along a gravel road but you must follow a narrow trail down into a valley to follow the trail up to Double Arch. <br/>

-The arch is at one of the higher point in the Red River Gorge and presented an amazing view.
+The arch is at one of the higher points in the Red River Gorge and presented an amazing view.
 ![View from the top of Double Arch](https://github.com/jseb223/rrg/blob/master/basemap/Double_Arch_View3.jpg) View from the top of Double Arch <br/>